 Standing in federal court is the foundation of everything we do, and that reputation is earned court by court.
 Elizabeth Franklin-Best has practiced federal criminal defense and appellate law for more than two decades.
 Her admissions and recognition reflect a career built within the federal system:

-• Admitted to practice before the Supreme Court of the United States and all twelve United States Courts of Appeals.
+- Admitted to practice before the Supreme Court of the United States and twelve of the thirteen United States Courts of Appeals.

 Admission to a federal court is distinct from a state license, and the difference matters.
 Admission to a United States District Court is a standing authorization to appear before that particular court.
 Pro hac vice admission allows a qualified attorney to appear in a single case in a district where they are not a standing member — a routine, well-established feature of national federal practice.
 Our federal courts directory explains our relationship to each U.S. District Court and Court of Appeals, and offers more information about the firm and our experience.